 WUSC Caribbean offers a dynamic international work environment with a diverse intercultural workforce.
 We offer employees exciting opportunities to apply their skills and gain experience all while making a difference in the lives of youth around the world.
 Employees at WUSC Caribbean work hard to create lasting change in education, economic opportunities and empowerment.

 Suitably qualified persons are invited to submit their cover letter, CV, and the name and contact information of 3 professional references via email to [email protected].
-Please use the subject line Field Facilitator (please also indicate the country to which you are applying) for job applications.
+Please use the subject line Field Facilitator for job applications.

 While WUSC Caribbean thanks all applicants for their interest, only short-listed candidates will be contacted for interviews.

-The Sustainable Agriculture in the Caribbean Project is implemented by World University Service of Canada (WUSC) with funding support from the Government of Canada through Global Affairs Canada (GAC).
+The Sustainable Agriculture in the Caribbean (SAC) project is implemented by World University Service of Canada (WUSC) with funding support from the Government of Canada through Global Affairs Canada (GAC).